You are now in the main content area

 Openness to student study of the organization

-As students will be preparing a report on their placement experience, they will ideally be given access to any publicly available documents and materials at the organization, including founding and historical information.
+As students will be preparing a reflective essay on their practicum experience, they will ideally be given access to any publicly available documents and materials at the organization, including founding and historical information.

 Ability to provide a supervisor for the student